medusajs/medusa/docs/content/add-plugins/paypal.md

+---
+description: 'Learn how to integrate PayPal with the Medusa server.
+Learn how to install the PayPal plugin on the Medusa server and integrate into a storefront.'
+addHowToData: true
+---

 # PayPal

 This document guides you through setting up PayPal as a payment provider in your Medusa server, admin, and storefront using the [PayPal plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-paypal).